Contact us at support@nestpayroll.com

 2. Child and Dependent Care Tax Credit — For folks who don’t have access to a Dependent Care Account through work, you can claim the Child and Dependent Care Tax Credit (Form 2441) on your personal income tax return at tax time.

-Read: Dependent Care Ways to Save → IRS Publication 503 (PDF) →
+Read: Complete guide to nanny tax breaks → IRS Publication 503 (PDF) →

 Please speak to your tax advisor on the best way to handle your specific situation.